Lakshika Kaushik

 Mrs. Tanya Sachdev – Holistic Family Therapist & Clinical Child Psychologist

-Tanya Sachdev is an internationally trained psychologist with a background in Clinical Psychology from Cambridge, UK.
+Tanya Sachdev is an internationally trained psychologist with a background in Clinical Child Psychology from Cambridge, UK.
 She has worked with diverse populations across India and the UK, giving her a deep understanding of cultural differences and emotional challenges faced by NRIs.

 She specializes in: